AdobeDocs/journey-optimizer.fr-FR/help/using/building-journeys/journey-gs.md

 ### Entrée{#entrance}

 Par défaut, les nouveaux parcours autorisent une rentrée.
-Vous pouvez décocher la variable **Autoriser une rentrée** option pour les parcours &quot;un seul plan&quot;, par exemple si vous souhaitez offrir un cadeau ponctuel lorsqu’une personne entre dans une boutique.
+Vous pouvez désélectionner l’option **Autoriser la reprise** pour les parcours « uniques », par exemple, si vous souhaitez offrir un cadeau unique à un utilisateur ou une utilisatrice qui effectue sa première visite dans la boutique.

 <!--
 When the **Allow re-entrance** option is activated, the **Re-entrance wait period** field is displayed.
 This field allows you to define the time to wait before allowing a profile to enter the journey again in unitary journeys (starting with an event or a segment qualification).
 This prevents journeys from being erroneously triggered multiple times for the same event.
 By default the field is set to 5 minutes.